nickboldt/jbosstools-locus-OLD/README.md

 Eclipse.org Orbit or a 3rd party jar are missing there will not be any updates/additions.
 This have lead to us being stuck with older or buggy 3rd party jars than what we would like thus we needed to find another way to handle this.

-Thus _JBoss Locus_ exists mainly to support development of [JBoss Tools](http://jboss.org/tools), but the Locus site is not tied to any specific release of JBoss Tools.
+Thus _JBoss Tools Locus_ exists mainly to support development of [JBoss Tools](http://jboss.org/tools), but the Locus site is not tied to any specific release of JBoss Tools.

 The site it self is not meant to be used directly by users, but mainly used to have a common set of dependencies that